 The appointing power may demote an employee to a vacant position in a lower classification or reclassify an employee's position downward if such employee's performance does not meet required standards.
-The Personnel Director shall determine the appropriate classification.
+The Personnel Human Resources Director, or designee shall determine the appropriate classification.
 Such action may only occur within the demoting department.
 The appointing power shall follow the procedures outlined in Section 2 of this Rule to effect the demotion.

-RULE XI APPEALS PROCEDURE
+RULE XI - APPEALS PROCEDURE